New government migration legislation set to put the pressure on UK work permit sponsors

 Companies without an employer sponsorship licence will be unable to bring in new non-EU migrant workers to the UK or extend the work permits of current employees.
 Any non-EU employees they hire will be considered illegal workers, with the maximum level of penalty being a fine of £10,000 per employee and up to two years imprisonment.

 The information package is a great first step for any employer looking to apply for an employer sponsorship licence, and explains the service that the UK Visa Bureau provides.
-We recommend that any UK employer of non-EU migrants read the document in full (as well as any supplementary information on employer sponsorship requirements on our website), and then call a member of our licensing team directly on 0800 043 0711.
+We recommend that any UK employer of non-EU migrants read the document in full (as well as any supplementary information on employer sponsorship requirements on our website), and then complete a UK visa application.

 - Marissa Murdock is the Casework Department Manager for the UK Visa Bureau.
-To contact the UK Visa Bureau, call 0800 043 7011 or complete a UK visa application.
+To contact the UK Visa Bureau, complete a UK visa application.

 Visa Bureau takes no responsibility and cannot be held accountable for action taken as a result of any information or comment provided on this blog, and we recommend that you always seek a number of opinions before making a decision regarding your migration or visa application.
 Please refer to the Visa Bureau terms of use for more information.